TheMajster007/zadanieRekPerc/README.md

 ```mvn
 mvn spring-boot:run
 ```
-Now agent aplication is running, dont close the window
+Now agent aplication is running, dont close that window

 ### BackEnd application
 1. Open new terminal and set used path to ```.\backDPC```